summiya/mortgage-calculator/README.md

 5. Run `"`**make migrate**`"` to execute migrations.
 6. To halt all containers simultaneously, use `"`**make down**`"`.

+We can also run this app using php artisan serve, if we have Mysql client installed locally

 ## Run test

 Use the following command to run the tests: